 Of course, I'm not saying Elixir is a magic potion (well, technically it is, but you know what I mean).
-There isn't the one true way to write code.
-But Elixir is different enough from the mainstream that learning it will give you more perspective and it will open your mind to new ways of thinking about programming.
+It isn't the one true way to write code.
+But it's different enough from the mainstream that learning it will give you more perspective and it will open your mind to new ways of thinking about programming.